KimSunDolf/dolfview/blog/how-to-build-an-notion-assistant-by-dify.md

 ### 4. Start training

 Specifying the pages for AI need to study, enabling it to comprehend the content within this section of Notion.
-Then click the "Allow access" button.
+Then click the "next" button.

 ![train-1](https://pan.wsyfin.com/f/Nkjuj/train-1.png)